 9. Rotate Suits

-Spandex is a "memory fabric," meaning it needs a full day to snap back to its usual position.
-So if you're on vacation or wearing bathing suits often, it's essential to have more than one so that each suite has 24 hours to bounce back (not to mention the time to wash and dry it completely).
+Since spandex is a "memory fabric," it requires a full day to return to its original position.
+Therefore, it's imperative to have more than one if you frequently wear bathing suits or are on vacation so that each suite gets a full day to recover (not to mention the time to wash and dry it completely).

 10. Keep Cool